-As targeted peacebuilding initiatives are implemented in cooperation with communities and local authorities, Cordaid, REJA and YELI-Burundi in partnership with other existing local structures (example: Youth National Council at local level) will engage with local and national policymakers-including local authorities, provincial governors and administrators, and relevant ministries-to share emergent best practices from the project, and advocate for tangible measures for integrating the participation and influence of young people and women in community security and peacebuilding policymaking illuminated by those practices.
+As targeted peacebuilding initiatives are implemented in cooperation with communities and local authorities, Cordaid, REJA and YELI-Burundi will engage with local and national policymakers-including local authorities, provincial governors and administrators, and relevant ministries-to share emergent best practices from the project, and advocate for tangible measures for integrating the participation and influence of young people and women in community security and peacebuilding policymaking illuminated by those practices.
 Youth leaders will provide examples of their work and showcase the importance of youth as agents of change in their community.
 A report based on their stories will be used as the key reference for youth-led advocacy at national, regional and international levels, with "engendered peace" (using UNSCR 1325 and 2250 as entry points) an important focus.
 Design and implementation of a digital platform for sharing best practices emerging from the targeted peacebuilding initiatives will also contribute to dissemination of results (and PBF visibility; note that Cordaid publishes information on its activities through IATI, which will note the PBF contribution).